brentley/ecsworkshop/content/secrets/parameter-store/walkthrough-fargate-ssm-rds.md

 }
 ```

-Here, we setup another Cloudformation Stack containing the template to build a single RDS Postgres Instance.
-We pull the in the context variables `dbUser`, `dbName`,`dbPort` and `instanceType`.
+Here, another Cloudformation Stack is setup containing the template to build an Aurora Serverless Postgres Cluster.
 The secret to use with RDS is pulled in from parameter store:

 ```
 const dbPass = SecretValue.ssmSecure('DBPass', '1');
 ```

-After the RDS instance is created, we store the newly created RDS parameters into parameter store, i.e.:
+After the RDS instance is created, the newly created RDS parameters are saved into parameter store, i.e.:
 ```
 const dbHost = new StringParameter(this, 'DBHost', {
     allowedPattern: '.*',
     description: 'DB Host from CDK Stack Creation',
     parameterName: 'DBHost',
-    stringValue: this.postgresRDSInstance.dbInstanceEndpointAddress,
+    stringValue: this.postgresRDSserverless.clusterEndpoint.hostname,
     tier: ParameterTier.STANDARD
 });
 ```

 This allows the application to access the secrets from the parameter store.
 Note that everything but the password is stored in plaintext.
-You can choose to store these securely.
+Any parameter stored in SSM may be done securely.